transcom/mymove/docs/how-to/run-prime-docker.md

 ## Assumptions

-- Installed everything the repo expects you to.
-(Covered in the repository's README.)
+- Install the following libraries:
+  - golang
+  - docker
+  - docker-compose
 - Have the required env variables in `.envrc.local` (What exactly the values should be will be covered in the future or a greater document that will point to this.)

      `LOGIN_GOV_SECRET_KEY`